Shamin Hoque, director of CurriesOnline, describes how he raised the finance he needed to start up his business

 “I developed a good relationship with my bank manager.
 And after being in business for eight months – with the help of my accountant and armed with a much improved business plan – the bank finally agreed to give us a loan.

-“Our main outlay went on development of systems and database design.
+“Our main outlay was on the development of systems and database design.
 After that, of course, we had to get out there and sell to restaurants.
-Now that the business is all set up and functioning well, wages aside, marketing is our biggest cost.
+Now that the business is set up and functioning well, wages aside, marketing is our biggest cost.

 “One of our biggest mistakes was not planning finances long-term.
 We planned for development and product testing for one year and then another year to build revenue.
 What we should have done was set out a five-year plan and consider our financial requirements on that basis.

-“You have to try and keep a tight rein on your costs and built in a contingency fund in case you’re faced with unexpected costs.
+“You have to try and keep a tight rein on your costs and build in a contingency fund in case you’re faced with unexpected costs.
 Don’t forget to think about your personal finances, too.
-You need to know what you will do if the business fails to generate enough money to pay you enough to live on.
+You need to know what you will do if the business fails to generate sufficient money to pay you enough to live on.

 “Our system is clever.
 It’s fully automated, which takes staffing costs out of the equation, but we still have to pay considerable admin costs that we hadn’t expected.
 Most of our employees are based in India, which saves money, but there are communication problems, which take time and resources to resolve.

-“One of my main regrets is our not having enough in the bank to start the business off with enough left to take it on to the next level.
+“One of my main regrets is not having enough in the bank to start the business off with enough left over to take the business on to the next level.
 That said, business is very good.
 We’ve got massive growth opportunities and once again we’re looking at various funding options.”